cityofaustin/ags-service-publisher/README.md

 # ArcGIS Server Service Publisher

-**Note:** This is the development branch for the Python 3.x-compatible version of this project.
-As such many things may be broken or not documented yet.

 ## Overview

 The primary purpose of this tool is to automate the publishing of ArcGIS Pro projects to services on ArcGIS Server, using